TUVIMEN/wordpress-madara-scraper/README.md

-# wordpress_madara
+# wordpress-madara-scraper

-A bash script for downloading image focused madara wordpress in json.
+A bash script for scraping image focused madara wordpress in json.

 ## Requirements